 A.3 Fixed Reference Channels for performance requirements (QPSK, R=308/1024)

-The parameters for the reference measurement channels are specified in table A.3-1 to table A.3-3 for FR1 PUSCH performance requirements:
+The parameters for the reference measurement channels are specified in table A.3-1 to table A.3-4 for FR1-NTN PUSCH performance requirements:

-- FRC parameters are specified in table A.3-1 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.
+- FRC parameters are specified in table A.3-1 for FR1-NTN PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.

-- FRC parameters are specified in table A.3-2 for FR1 PUSCH with transform precoding enabled, additional DM-RS position = pos1 and 1 transmission layer.
+- FRC parameters are specified in table A.3-2 for FR1-NTN PUSCH with transform precoding enabled, additional DM-RS position = pos1 and 1 transmission layer.

-- FRC parameters are specified in table A.3-3 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.
+- FRC parameters are specified in table A.3-3 for FR1-NTN PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.

+FRC parameters are specified in table A.3-4 for FR1-NTN PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.

-Table A.3-1: FRC parameters for FR1 PUSCH performance requirements, transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer (QPSK, R=308/1024)
+Table A.3-1: FRC parameters for FR1-NTN PUSCH performance requirements, transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer (QPSK, R=308/1024)